cguyomar/MinYS/README.md

 - If *minia* or *MindTheGap* are not in the $PATH environment variable, a path to the minia binary or to the MindTheGap build directory has to be supplied using `-minia-bin` or `-mtg-dir` options
 - `-contigs` and `-graph` may be used to bypass the mapping/assembly step, and the graph creation, respectively.
   In the first case, `-assembly-kmer-size` should be supplied as the overlap between contigs.
 - Troubleshooting:
   - If running on a Lustre filesystem you might have problems with file locking while writing HDF5 output.
 Make sure your output directory is located on a local tmp directory or a NFS mounted directory, or try setting the environment variable `HDF5_USE_FILE_LOCKING` to 'FALSE'.

 ### Documentation

-A [step by step tutorial](doc/tutorial.ipynb) of the analysis of one sample presented in the paper is available as a Jupyter notebook.
+A step by step tutorial of the analysis of one sample presented in the paper is available as a Jupyter [notebook](doc/tutorial.ipynb) (or in [markdown](doc/tutorial.md)).

 ### Utility scripts :